WebControlCNC/WebControl/docs/gcodeclean/gcodeclean.md

-gcode clean command line interface utility to be called from the menu
+gcode clean command line interface utility is called from a folder next to the Webcontrol folder.

+You must install the correct gcodeclean files for your operating system.
+Once it is installed, then webcontrol gcode clean menus will function.

 CLI 0.9.4
 Copyright (C) 2022 md8n (forums.maslowcnc.com)